ABC News teams up with ATTN: to produce original news videos for social media

 We’re told the news videos themselves will range from short, as in 1 to 5 minutes, to a bit longer, like 5 to 10 minutes.

-However, ABC News sees the co-production deal with ATTN: as a way to reach a different segment of viewers and try new formats for news-telling, as it tries to figure out how to navigate the transition to the digital age, where tuning into a trusted nightly news anchor is quickly becoming passé.
+However, ABC News sees the co-production deal with ATTN: as a way to reach a different segment of viewers and try new formats for news-telling, as it tries to figure out how to navigate the transition to the digital age, where fewer people are tuning in to a trusted nightly news anchor.

 “We’re going to take compelling stories and interviews and craft them in a way that feels organic to our digital platforms,” Colby Smith, VP, ABC News Digital, tells TechCrunch.
 “Again, what’s important to us is finding the right stories to tell, and we’ll be in collaboration with ATTN: to determine what videos to create.
 ABC will have final approval of all editorial decisions and content of the videos.”